Visco01/GO-Static-Analysis/README.md

    each element of the array with the previous elements.
 If the item is smaller than a previous item, it is swapped with that item.
 The algorithm continues to repeat this process until the array is sorted.
-49. Swap Sort: Write a function that sorts an array of integers using the swap sort algorithm.
-The swap sort algorithm works by comparing two adjacent array elements and swapping them if they are in the wrong order.
-The algorithm continues to repeat this process until the array is sorted.
+49. Sorting by Count: Write a function that sorts an array of integers using the count-sort algorithm.
+Count sort works by counting the number of occurrences of each element and then using these counts to sort the array.
+This algorithm works only with non-negative integers.
 47. Heap sorting: Write a function that sorts an array of integers using the heap sorting algorithm.
 Heap sort works by transforming the array into a heap, then repeatedly removing the maximum element from the heap and inserting it